 Registering for Safety Town

-Safety Town registration is run through the Parks & Recreation Department, beginning in early March of each year.
+Safety Town registration is run through the Parks & Recreation Department.
 Program details, dates and pricing can be found in the Spring/Summer edition of the Activity Guide.
 Registration is accepted on a first-come, first-served basis and classes fill quickly.
 If there is a specific session you wish to enroll your child in, it is advisable to register as soon as possible to receive priority placement.

-If you plan to be out of town for a period of time, you can notify the Police Division by completing the email form below.
+If you plan to be out of town for a period of time, you can notify the Police Division by completing the the Notice of Temporary Vacancy form below.
 Include your name, contact information, address, dates you will be away, and any emergency contact information (i.e., family member, friend or neighbor).

 Officers will periodically check on your home during your absence.